Reasons to request a call for service

 - you believe it's important to report the incident to police so they can secure and preserve evidence or prevent loss (such as CCTV, recover large amounts of money transferred from bank accounts before the criminal can remove it)

 You can request a call for service report to the PSNI by phoning 101, or 999 in an emergency.

 Action Fraud is the UK's national fraud and internet crime reporting unit.

 They offer a central point of contact for information about fraud and financially motivated internet crime.

 If you've been scammed, ripped off or conned, there is something you can do about it.

 Report fraud to Action Fraud and receive a police crime reference number.

 Action Fraud is not an emergency service - dial 999 if you are in immediate danger.

 - telephone – Action Fraud 0300 123 2040

-If you receive a scam email message or a computer virus, but you have not lost any money you can report it for information purposes, to Action Fraud via the online reporting tool as follows:
+If you receive a scam email message or a computer virus, but you haven't lost any money you can report it for information purposes, to Action Fraud.

 If you report a scam, it gives important information to the authorities that can be used to warn other people.